 Echeveria 'Mont Blanc'

-Echeveria 'Mont Blanc' is a charming succulent with rosettes of rounded and slightly concave leaves with a beautiful mixture of colors and short red tips.
-The leaves can range in color from greenish to blue with shades of red, pink, or orange when stressed.
+Echeveria 'Mont Blanc' is a charming succulent that forms rosettes of rounded, slightly concave leaves with a beautiful mixture of colors and short red tips.
+The leaves range in color from green to blue with shades of red, pink, or orange when stressed.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Echeverias make ideal potted plants but will also thrive in the ground.
 They need soil that drains quickly.
 This helps prevent moisture from rotting the roots.
 Many growers will create their own potting mix.
 However, commercial cactus and succulent potting soil will work fine.

 These succulents like full sun.
 However, try to avoid these two things: drastic sunlight changes and summer afternoon full sun.
 Dramatic changes in lighting can stress plants out.
 Do it gradually if you are moving your Echeverias outside in the spring.
 The intense afternoon sun can cause sunburn.
 When your succulents are inside during the winter, put them near the brightest window in your house.
 They will stretch if they do not have enough sunlight.

 Echeverias are tender succulents.
 Many will tolerate several degrees below freezing, but growing them in the ground is not recommended if they are subjected to harsh conditions.
 Instead, you can keep them healthy during the cold months by moving them indoors.
 Then, once the threat of frost has passed, move them back outside in the spring.